lucaerculiani/ecai20-continual-egocentric-object-recognition/README.md

-Clone the repository, open a terminal inside it and run
+After the installation of docker, clone the repository, open a terminal inside it and run

     $> docker build -t experiments_vm .